pjmlp/L98/Readme.md

 # Roadmap

-Later I upgraded the language version to Java 9, and now decided that it would be a good opportunity to rejuvenate the toy compiler with Java 17.
+Later I upgraded the language version to Java 9, and now decided that it would be a good opportunity to rejuvenate the toy compiler with modern Java, as it gets improved.

+Now it also allows for compiling into native code via GraalVM, when using `mvn -Pnative -DskipTests package` as build command.

 # License